nozzlegear/Dogma/README.md

 - [ ] If a discovered type has it's own module attribute, move it out of the current module and import it instead.
 - [x] Use `[JsonProperty]` attribute to determine the name of a property.
 - [ ] Mark a property with a `PartialAttribute`, which converts the type to `Partial<TypeName>`.
+- [ ] Add a complementary standalone binary or dotnet tool to run this from the command line.